COVID-19 Update: Learn how New York Proton Center is taking all the necessary precautions to keep you safe.

 What side-effects can I expect with proton therapy?

-Side-effects from proton therapy treatment vary depending on medical history, age, diagnosis and treatment plan.
-Common symptoms include fatigue, temporary hair loss, and/or irritation on skin that is in the direct path of the radiation.
-Compared to conventional radiation therapy, however, proton therapy significantly reduces the potential for short- and long-term side-effects.
+Side-effects from proton therapy vary depending on medical history, age, diagnosis and treatment plan.
+Common symptoms include fatigue and irritation on the skin that is in the direct path of the radiation.
+Compared to conventional radiation therapy, however, proton therapy can significantly reduce the risk of developing and the severity of short- and long-term side-effects.
+Potential side effects will be discussed in-depth during your consultation.

 Is proton therapy safe?